AY2526S1-CS2103T-T13-4/tp/docs/UserGuide.md

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
 2. **If you minimize the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimized, and no new Help Window will appear.
 The remedy is to manually restore the minimized Help Window.
 3. **On macOS devices**, bolded text in the UI may appear slightly cut off.
 There is currently no known fix, but the text remains largely readable.
+4. If you edit the json files in the location of EduBase, an error might be thrown.

 --------------------------------------------------------------------------------------------------------------------